 Lastly, the spices: the vanilla adds sweetness and warmth without adding sugar, and the Cinnamon and Cayenne really make this smoothie, balancing the chocolate nicely; the salt just makes it all pop a bit.
 After much tweaking, we’ve found the ratios we like, but feel free to kick up the heat or adjust the flavors to your preferences!

 Make sure if using ceramic knives on the avocados that you scoop out the seed with a spoon or other utensil; don’t use the knife.
 Scooping it out is much safer and ceramic knives can break against very hard materials (such as the avocado seed).
-Using ceramic instead of metal will slow down the oxidation process, though, meaning your avocados won’t brown nearly as fast!
+Using ceramic instead of metal will slow down the oxidation process, though, meaning your avocados won’t brown quite as fast!

 Thanks again for joining us here at Our Sweetly Spiced Life!
 Leave us a comment, stay in touch, and stop by again for tasty food and drinks, house projects and DIYs, and more!
 To make sure you never miss a post, sign up for our email, and check out more of our antics on Facebook and Pinterest.
 Wherever you are in your journey, and wherever you’re headed, we hope to help along the way.

 Hello friends!
 Welcome to Our Sweetly Spiced Life, our little corner of the internet where we’ll be sharing our adventures in healthy, simple cooking and decor and furniture DIYing.
 We’re all about a simpler, healthier, and homier life!
 For more about us, our journey, and the blog, visit our About Us page!